junovhs/roadmap/DOCS/DEFINITION_OF_SUCCESS.md

 ## 4. Sign-off Criteria

-### v0.1.1 ships when:
+### v0.3.0 ships when:
-1. `roadmap check` persists proof evidence
+1. `roadmap check` fails on uncommitted changes.
-2. DB uses transactions + WAL
-3. Fuzzy resolver hard-fails on ambiguity in `--json` mode

-### v0.2.0 ships when:
-1. `roadmap next` only shows UNPROVEN/STALE claims
-2. Changing a file in scope auto-marks claims STALE
+2. Changing a scoped file marks the task STALE.
-3. `DONE` no longer exists as stored state
+3. Changing an unscoped file does NOT mark scoped tasks STALE.

 ---